peteihis/BoundingSphere-3D-GeoFit/README.md

 ## Current status

-The version **0.02 for Art of Illusion** was updated to the forum on the 4th of May 2019.
+The version **0.03 for Art of Illusion** was updated both to the forum and to GitHub on the 5th of May 2019.
 This version comes with methods to fit a sphere on
 - a set of 3D points as `Vec3[]`
 - an object that is placed in a scene
 - a selection of objects in a scene

+and the BoundingSphere methods `collides`, `contacts`, `contains`... have been revised and finalized.

 ## Future plans